Active Shooter and Violent Behavior

 - Do not physically confront the person and do not block their access to an exit.

-- Provide as much information and the person and their direction of travel
+- Provide as much information about the person and their direction of travel.

 - Maintain a safe distance from the suspect until emergency personal arrive.
 Do not attempt to subdue the individual; avoid direct eye contact.

 - Follow instructions of emergency personal.

 - If told to seek safe shelter, get inside immediately and lock doors.

 For more information on Violent Acts, Threats and Preparedness -

 - Active Shooter - How to Respond